anpct/quiz/README.md

 # quiz

-Simple quiz app using django framework
+Simple quiz app using the django framework